• Skip to primary navigation

 Here’s my emergency system for sending 25 queries a week when work has dried up, freelancing has lost its sparkle, and I need assignments NOW.

-A couple of years ago, I wrote a blog post talking about how I’d sent 25 queries in a week and received half a dozen assignments as a result of that.
-This is something that I do occasionally when I’m low on work and high on motivation and it helps me bring in work that might keep me busy and happy for weeks, sometimes months.
+A couple of years ago, I told my newsletter readers how I’d sent 25 queries in a week and received half a dozen assignments as a result of that.
+This is something I do occasionally when I’m low on work and high on motivation, and it helps me bring in work that might keep me busy and happy for weeks, sometimes months.

 The response I received to that blog post was amazing.
 Many of you wrote to me to say that you thought sending 25 queries a week was incredible and wanted to know how I did it.
 And of course, you know me, I have a system.

-I’m going to share with you my barebones system for writing and sending 25 queries a week.
-First, a few caveats:
+So, in this post, I’ll share with you my system for writing and sending 25 queries a week.
+But first, a few caveats:

-* I know I’ve said it’s a numbers game, but please know that I’m working on the assumption that you’re writing good, solid, saleable query letters.
-If you’re working with stale ideas and cliché sentences, and sending them to the wrong editors at the wrong publications, 25 queries a week means diddly squat.
-I’m not saying my queries are all great– of course they’re not– but I do try to make sure I’m reaching the right editors and sending them ideas that actually fit their requirements.
+- I know I’ve said it’s a numbers game, but please know that I’m working on the assumption that you’re writing good, solid, saleable pitches.
+If you’re working with stale ideas and cliché sentences, then sending them to the wrong editors at the wrong publications, 25 queries a week means diddly squat.
+I’m not saying my pitches are all great—of course they’re not—but I do try to make sure I’m reaching the right editors and sending them ideas that actually fit their requirements.

 Step 1: Find the markets